5.4 Preparing for the registration assessment

 After each assessment sitting, the board of assessors - who are responsible for setting and assuring the registration assessment - produce feedback about the topics that candidates found difficult.
 Use the latest feedback documents below to help you prepare for your attempt:

-The registration assessment framework sets out the outcomes that will be tested and gives an idea of some of the topics this may cover.
+The registration assessment framework [PDF 209.46 KB] sets out the outcomes that will be tested and gives an idea of some of the topics this may cover.

 Sometimes there are changes in practice close to the assessment day.
 You should answer any questions in the assessment as you would in practice on that day.
 If there has been a change in practice that affects a question after it has been written, this will be considered by the Board of Assessors after the sitting.

-Make sure that if you attend any study days, or use any study materials, that they are up to date and reflect the question styles explained in section 5.3.
+Make sure that if you attend any study days, or use any study materials, that they are up to date.

 5.5 Requesting a reasonable adjustment for the registration assessment